IgniteUI/indigo-design-docfx/en/components/navbar.md

 ## Content Layout

-The Navbar content consists of a left action, a title, and four icons next to each other on the right.
-You can configure the Navbar layout by setting the left action or the icons to ~No Symbol.
+The Navbar content is split into a left area, consisting of a Left Action and a Title, and a right area with four adjacent icons for various actions.
+You can configure the Navbar layout by setting the Left Action or the Icons to the right to ~No Symbol.

 <img class="responsive-img" src="../images/navbar_left&right.png" srcset="../images/navbar_left&right@2x.png 2x" />
 <img class="responsive-img" src="../images/navbar_noright.png" srcset="../images/navbar_noright@2x.png 2x" />